SupurCalvinHiggins/csc-212-fa22/review_project/review_project.md

     - provide detailed instructions how to compile your algorithm, including:
       - how to input data
       - how to compile each/any option from your feature set
+  - Recorded Walkthrough
+    - provide a 5 - 10 minute code analysis video
+      - describe the different aspects of your code: how it works and how your group concluded on your implememntations
+      - compile your code demonstrating a working prototype using all posssible function/method calls and outputs
 - Datasets
   - Include a mock dataset for each group memeber
   - *Note: hardcoding datasets is allowed as the use of databases is not required/desired for this project.*